RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   $ podman push quay.io/awood/swatch-system-conduit
   ```

-* When you deploy with bonfire during development, specify the image and
-  image tag you want to use like so:
+* When you deploy with bonfire during development, you'll want to specify the image and image tag you want to use like so:

   ```
   `bonfire deploy rhsm-subscriptions -n NAMESPACE --no-remove-resources=all